Looking for the difference between James Allen True Heart and Ideal Cut?

-I’ll take you straight to the point without any fluff and fancy words, but in order to understand the difference, you first need to know what exactly are ideal cut and a True Heart diamonds.
+I’ll take you straight to the point without any fluff and fancy words, but in order to understand the difference, you first need to know what exactly are Ideal Cut and True Heart diamonds.
 Let me explain each of them briefly.

 What is an Ideal Cut Diamond?